HelloWorld-1017/HelloWorld-1017.github.io/_posts/Python/python crash course/2024-08-23-Python-File-and-Exception.md

 ---
-title: Fundamentals about Python File and Exception
+title: Read and Write Files, and Handle Exceptions in Python
 categories:
  - Python
 tags:
  - Native Python
  - <i>Python Crash Course</i>
  - JSON
+ - Python Warnings and Errors
 date: 2024-08-23 23:28:32 +0800
-last_modified_at: 2024-08-23 23:28:32 +0800
+last_modified_at: 2024-08-24 20:31:03 +0800
-published: false
 ---

 This post is a record made while learning Chapter 10 “Files and Exceptions” in Eric Matthes’s book, Python Crash Course.[^1]